Changing a company name

 The special resolution must be passed by at least 75% of votes cast.

 Once you've confirmed your name is available and you've passed a special resolution, lodge a Form 205 Notification of a resolution (including a copy of the passed special resolution) and pay the required fee.

 Make sure the form is lodged within 14 days of the resolution being passed.
 Otherwise, late fees will apply.

-Ensure that you've entered the name correctly and there are no typos in your application; once it's approved, we cannot update the name.
+Ensure that you've entered the name correctly and there are no typographical errors in your application; once it's approved, we cannot update the name.
 You will need to pass another special resolution and lodge another Form 205.

 If we accept the name change, we'll send a certificate of registration to your online services inbox (if you lodged the Form 205 online) or by mail to the company's registered office address.

 If we reject the name change, we'll write to you and explain why.
 We can apply the lodgement fee you've already paid to another Form 205, or refund it on request.